 Get help here!

-Only a doctor can make a diagnosis and tell you what kind of headaches you have.
+Only a medical provider can make a diagnosis and tell you what kind of headaches you have.

-Having a diagnosis is important for understanding what’s causing the headaches and how to deal with them the right way.
+Having a diagnosis (that is, a specific name for your type of headaches) is important because it helps you to understand what may be causing the headaches and how to deal with them the right way.

-Your family doctor or pediatrician is the first person you should contact if you have headaches.
+Your pediatrician, nurse practitioner, or primary care doctor is the first person you should contact if you have headaches, because they know you best.

-The doctor can help you determine what type of headache you have and give you advice on what to do.
+Your doctor can help you figure out what type of headache you may be having and give you advice on what to do about them.

 Important!

-Here are some helpful tips if you’re considering seeing a doctor about your headaches.
+Here are some helpful tips when getting ready to see your doctor about your headaches.

 • When do your headaches bother you the most?
-What do they keep you from doing?
+Is there a pattern?

 Our Tip

-Write down what you would like to discuss with the doctor and what questions you have for him or her.
-Take these notes with you to the apppointment.
+Before your appointment, write down what you would like to discuss with and ask your doctor.
+Take your notes with you to the appointment.

 Have your headaches been bothering you for a while now and they just won’t get better?